sc0v0ne/LearnAI/ml/ml_algorithms.md

 The model is prepared by deducing structures present in the input data which may be to extract general rules through a mathematical process to systematically reduce redundancy or to organize data by similarity.

-Example problems: clustering, dimensionality reduction and association rule learning.
+Example problems: clustering, dimensionality reduction, and association rule learning.

-Example algorithms: the Apriori algorithm and K-Means.
+Example algorithms: The Apriori algorithm, K-Means, and PCA.

 ### Semi-Supervised Learning